-With an enlargement contribution totalling CHF 1.302 billion, Switzerland supports projects in the countries that have joined the EU since 2004: Bulgaria, the Czech Republic, Croatia, Cyprus, Estonia, Latvia, Lithuania, Malta, Poland, Romania, Slovakia, Slovenia and Hungary.
-Switzerland is thereby helping to reduce economic and social disparities in the enlarged European Union and strengthening its relations with countries across the European region.
+Switzerland's contribution to selected EU member states ("cohesion") is supporting projects in countries that have joined the EU since 2004, i.e. Bulgaria, the Czech Republic, Croatia, Cyprus, Estonia, Latvia, Lithuania, Malta, Poland, Romania, Slovak Republic, Slovenia and Hungary.
+Switzerland is thereby helping to reduce economic and social disparities in the EU and strengthening its relations with countries across Europe.